Skip to content

 History of Turkmenistan

-In the 13th century, Turkmenistan belonged to the empire of Genghis Khan.
-Then entered the hands of the Timolunguns in the 14th century.
-During the time of Shah Nader, specifically in 1740, the Iranians were able to control the most significant part of the country.
+In the 13th century, Turkmenistan belonged to Genghis Khan’s empire.
+Then, in the 14th century, it entered the hands of the Timolunguns.
+During Shah Nader’s reign, specifically in 1740, the Iranians were able to control the most significant part of the country.
 Still, in the 18th century, Bukhara and Haifa could control it.

 Turkmenistan